 -has to be necessary and proportional.

-The ECOWAS Community Court Justice also repealed the section of the Cybercrimes Act on criminal defamation in Lagos State in Nigeria, in a bid to ensure the promotion of freedom of expression within the state does not have criminal defamation provision in its Criminal Law.
+The ECOWAS Community Court Justice also repealed the section of the Cybercrimes Act on criminal defamation in Lagos State in Nigeria, in a bid to ensure the promotion of freedom of expression within the state does not have criminal defamation provision on defamation.
+You can read more about this by clicking here.